wilbcn/BlueTeam/Endpoint-Protection/Windows-Analysis/Windows-Log-Analysis.md

 ![image](https://github.com/user-attachments/assets/f489032b-e585-41cf-a6fa-7a311ce935fc)

 The attacker notes that port 3389 (RDP) is open on service: `ms-wbs-server`.

+### 2. Brute-force attack (dictionary attack)
-After discovering this via nmap, the attacker begins a dictionary attack using `Hydra`, on common username credentials such as `itadmin`.
+The attacker begins a dictionary attack using `Hydra`, on common username credentials such as `itadmin`.
 They create a `password.txt` file containing common and weak passwords to begin their attack.

 ![image](https://github.com/user-attachments/assets/8d291ff1-beac-474e-bdf9-bf463967b840)